 Pigs Eye Lake is located in Ramsey County, just east of downtown St. Paul, Minnesota, in upper Pool 2 of the Mississippi River.
-Due to the lake’s close proximity to the Mississippi River, water level is controlled by the level of the river.
-The lake is located in the Mississippi River Bottomlands subwatershed.
+Due to the lake’s close proximity to the Mississippi River, the lake water level is controlled by the level of the river.
+The lake is located in the Mississippi River Bottomlands Subwatershed.

 Section 204 of the Water Resources Development Act of 1992, as amended.

 The federal interest determination and feasibility study were prepared at full federal expense.
 The design and implementation phase of the project will be cost shared at 65 percent federal and 35 percent non-federal for the costs above the operations and maintenance program, with a total federal maximum contribution not to exceed $10 million.